 Immunisation clinics are held every week.
 You will be sent a letter by the child health department when your child is due a vaccination, however you will receive a letter from the surgery with appointment details enclosed.
 If you wish to cancel an appointment or do not want your child to have the vaccination, please could you let the surgery know as soon as possible.
 Please bring your child's red book along to the appointment, otherwise you may need to re-book.

-For this reason, we ask that you book your travel vaccinations at least 6 weeks before your trip.
-You will be given a form by reception to fill in and return before your appointment.
+For this reason, we ask that you return your travel vaccination form at least 6 weeks before your trip.

 Please note that we cannot give travel vaccinations to temporary residents as we do not have your medical record.

 There is further information about countries and vaccinations required on the links below